ethereum-optimism/community-hub/src/docs/developers/media.md

 ### Panel: State of 4844
 <iframe src="https://www.youtube.com/embed/uxYkGdCFsjI?list=PLXzKMXK2aHh4vbe7GLQfOnL-QJ1O5EqMv" title="Panel: State of 4844" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+The end game for data availability on Ethereum - Full Sharding - and how EIP-4844 gets us closer to that goal.
+This video discusses:

+- Where we are with the implementation of EIP-4844 and what else was needed to be done before CFI.
+- How the community could help us ship EIP-4844.
+- Data Availability and the concept of a Data Availability Layer; analogous to the CL and EL.
+This concept helps reason about how data, i.e. the blobs, fits in Ethereum.

 ### Intro to Quix - Mark Dawson